GerardGV/MultiArm/README.md

    * [Authors](#authors)

 # What is this?
+It's a project where we want to simulate facial operations remotely.
+With this aim, We developed an application to give orders to a robotic arm through the internet.
+In order to see the patient's face on the application, the robot will take two images which will be treated with a computer vision algorithm.
+All this with the support of an architecture on Google Cloud Platform.

 This repository contains all the necessary code, robot models, and explanations to understand what we have done during the development process of this project, with the aim of being able to replicate and improve it in the future.